Starting out, most of the real estate investing basics that I was exposed to around single family home investing was this:

 When starting out you want to pick an investment type that works for you and move you towards your real estate investing goals.

-For example, single family home rental properties will work best in blue collar neighborhoods.
+For example, single family home rental properties will work best in blue collar neighbourhoods.
 By "work best" I mean that you'll get more people calling you for this type of property than if you do a single family home rental property in a higher end area.

 And the investor who gets the most calls wins.
 Almost everything is a marketing and numbers game.